hannahlu/comp110-journal/README.md

 <h3>Entry 1: When does a physical system compute?</h3>

+<h5>Overview and Motivation</h5>

+In their paper, C. Horsman et al [1], aim to find a framework that will give a definitive answer as to whether a physical system is acting as a computer.
+What exactly makes something a computer, is a much debated topic and it is easy to give broad philosophical answers, such as ‘everything is a computer’, the paper sets out to give a more constructive answer.

+<h5>Proposal</h5>

 Is everything a computer?
 The answer as far as Horsman C et al [1], are concerned, is no; not everything in the universe is acting as a computer.
 They argue that declaring everything as a computer, negates the existence of physical computation in its own right and that a framework is needed for determining whether a physical system is performing a computation.
 The proposed requirements for a physical system to be performing a computation are as follows:

 -	 A physical system can only be used as a computer, once we are confident of the physical theory of the device and are confident all the diagrams, proposed by Horsman C et al, commute.